Popular articles

 She has had a fever since last night.
 The present perfect tense communicates the information that a situation began in the past and is still taking place in the present.
 The words “since last night” tell us that the situation began in the past and is still happening in the present.
 Ergo, present perfect.

-READ: What is the value of log 243 to the base 3?
+READ: What is the deadliest sin out of the seven?

 Is “I have had a fever since yesterday” grammatically correct?